The Mathematical Symbol "Less-Than Sign (<)"

 The "Less-Than Sign" (<): A Fundamental Relation in Mathematics

 Among the myriad of symbols in mathematics, a few stand out for their foundational significance.
 The < or "Less-Than Sign" is one such notation.
 Universally recognized and ubiquitously used, this symbol establishes a basic ordinal relationship between numbers.
-In this article, we'll explore its varied implications and applications.
+This lesson covers its varied implications and applications.

 Grasping the < Symbol